invoke-ai/InvokeAI/docs/features/TEXTUAL_INVERSION.md

     images is 3-5.
 Your model may not converge if you use more images than that.

 Training will run indefinitely, but you may wish to stop it (with ctrl-c) before the heat death of the universe, when you find a low loss epoch or around ~5000 iterations.
 Note that you can set a fixed limit on the number of training steps by decreasing the "max_steps" option in configs/stable_diffusion/v1-finetune.yaml (currently set to 4000000)

-## **Running**
+## **Run the Model**

 Once the model is trained, specify the trained .pt or .bin file when starting dream using

 ```bash
 python3 ./scripts/dream.py \